 During large hatchery releases, the hatchery will coordinate with the Corps to request sufficient outflow from Dworshak Dam to promote downstream migration.
 The Corps NWW Water Management will notify hatchery staff when flows in the North Fork Clearwater River are anticipated to have elevated levels of total dissolved gas (TDG).

+Dworshak Board Annual Operation Plan

+As part of the Snake River Basin Adjudication (SRBA) settlement, the Nez Perce Tribe and the United States entered into an Agreement for the use of 200,000 acre-feet (200 kaf) of water in the Dworshak Reservoir.
+The water is to be used for flow augmentation to benefit fish and is implemented pursuant to the operational Memorandum of Agreement (MOA, included in the Agreement as Appendix A) between the Nez Perce Tribe, the Corps, NOAA Fisheries, Bonneville Power Administration, and the State of Idaho.
+The MOA signatories comprise the Dworshak Board, which is chaired by the Nez Perce Tribe and meets annually to develop the Operational Plan for the release of the water each year.
+The Dworshak Board’s annual Operational Plan is presented to regional salmon managers of the Technical Management Team (TMT), typically in August, and posted to the meeting agenda website.
+The Dworshak Board Annual Operational Plan volume and timing criteria should guide release of the SRBA 200 kaf.
+Deviation from the planned operations requires Dworshak Board approval.

 2.3.
 Turbine Unit Maintenance & Testing

+Turbine maintenance and testing will be coordinated with FPOM as described below in section 2.4.

 Each unit requires annual preventative maintenance to maintain operational condition.
 Annual maintenance is typically performed one unit at a time and requires the unit out of service for 2–6 weeks.